nsmmrs/romanumeric/README.md

 - : int = 1912
 ```

-`romanumeric` follows a single rule of interpretation: if the code of a repetition has a lower value than the code of the next, it is treated as negative (e.g. "XIIV" is interpreted as "10 + (-2) + 5").
+`romanumeric` follows a single rule of interpretation: if the code of a repetition has a lower value than the code of the next repetition, it is treated as negative (e.g. "XIIV" is interpreted as "10 + (-2) + 5").

 Because of this, there is no problem decoding "non-standard" numerals like the following examples from history: